Snails and Slugs

 If you have a general interest in slugs, then you might try the slugs link to find more about the low life slithering under foot.
 The snails link gives similar general information on the shelled variety of animals crawling around.
 Links for specific species are on the left navigation bar.
 One of my favorite web resources on mollusks, a taxon which includes slugs and snails, is the Living World of Mollusks.
 The slug taxonomy section is still in progress but it might help visitors understand a little about the relationships of the individual species.

 If you wish to identify a slug or snail, the keys in the links section are recommended.
 One of the best guides: Terrestrial Mollusk Tool ID tool.
 You may want to visit the slug anatomy link first.
 For Oregon, Land Snails and Slugs of the Pacific Northwest by Thomas Burke is an excellent resource.
-For those folks located in the Pacific Northwest, two of the most useful keys are the Identification Guide to Land Snails and Slugs of Western Washington (pictorial key- very easy) and Terrestrial Gastropods of the Columbia Basin, British Columbia.
-The BLM keys are a great resource on native aquatic and terrestrial mollusks.
+For those folks located in the Pacific Northwest, a useful guide is available with Terrestrial Gastropods of the Columbia Basin, British Columbia (pdf).
+The BLM keys are a great resource on native aquatic and terrestrial mollusks (pdf).
 The US Fish and Wildlife Service has an Freshwater Mollusks guide.
 A wonderful new identification guide that is very applicable for our cool climate is the Slugs of Britain and Ireland.
-The new Slugs: A Guide to Invasive and Native Fauna in California is a great resource and should be applicable across the United States as well as California.
+The Slugs: A Guide to Invasive and Native Fauna in California is a great resource and should be applicable across the United States as well as California.

 There are a couple of nice links for information on damage and control of slugs.
 Slug Damage and Control of Slugs in Horticultural Crops is a great brochure with lots of color photos and good information on management.
 Some of the options listed are not available in the US but most tactics will be relevant.
 Don't skip the UC Pest Management Guidelines, it is always a helpful resource for pest management information.